MomsFriendlyDevCo/Momsronomicon/README.md

 **The Hoopbringer**

 These types of clients are generally smaller single person entities that have had an idea but haven't really thought though the ramifications.
-Mostly unmotivated they normally cause more work for the company to pursue than they are worth.
+Mostly unmotivated to do anything other than talk about their idea, they normally cause more work for the company to pursue than they are worth.

-Counteracted by identifying time lines and budgets in order to determine if there is an actual project.
+Counteracted by identifying timelines and budgets in order to determine if there is an actual project.
 Suggesting a paid period of initial consultation (even if the money is minor) is a good barrier to determine if the client is serious.

 **The Helicopter**